Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices

 where we have used

 The explicit representation for the magnetic dipole \eqref{eq:expappmd} motives us to define a scattering function:

-We shall numerically compare it with the one derived from the general formula in Theorem \ref{thm:mainmultimom_3}.
-By generalizing Theorem \ref{thm:mainmultimom_3} to the case of multidimensional eigenspace, we obtain the following representation for the approximate magnetic dipole:
+We shall numerically compare $\w{s}_m(\ww)$ with the one derived from the general formula \eqref{eq:ppsa_led}.
+By generalizing Corollary \ref{thm:mainmultimom_2} to the case of a multidimensional eigenspace, we obtain the following representation for the approximate magnetic dipole: